Christopher Shuford (Presenter)

 Thyroglobulin is measured in thyroid cancer patients following total-thyroidectomy as a marker for recurrent disease given circulating concentrations should be effectively zero.
 Although LC-MS/MS assays are resistant to autoantibody interferences (via tryptic digestion) that inhibit immunoassays, recent publications have demonstrated approximately 40% of individuals with recurrent disease go undetected by LC-MS/MS assays (Netzel et al, JCEM, 2015), suggesting autoantibodies decrease the circulating concentrations below the LLOQ of the assays used (<0.5 ng/mL).
 Attempting to improve the clinical sensitivity, we developed of an assay with an LLOQ of 20 pg/mL and observed a significant fraction of individuals with previously undetectable thyroglobulin did indeed have detectable/quantifiable amounts circulating.

-Thyroglobulin is measured in thyroid cancer patients following total thyroidectomy as a marker for recurrent disease given circulating concentrations should be effectively zero.
+Thyroglobulin is measured in thyroid cancer patients following total-thyroidectomy as a marker for recurrent disease given circulating concentrations should be effectively zero.
 Immunoassays measuring thyroglobulin provide inaccurate measurements due to the presence of autoantibodies, resulting in false negative results.
-Although LC-MS/MS assays are resistant to autoantibody interferences (via tryptic digestion), recent publications have demonstrated approximately 40% of individuals with recurrent disease go undetected by LC-MS/MS assays (Netzel et al, JCEM, 2015), suggesting autoantibodies decrease the circulating concentrations below the lower limits of quantification (LLOQ) of the assays used (<0.5 ng/mL).
-Attempting to improve the clinical sensitivity Tg monitoring, we developed an LC-MS/MS assay with an LLOQ of 20 pg/mL and observed a significant fraction of individuals with previously undetectable thyroglobulin did indeed have detectable/quantifiable amounts circulating.
+Although LC-MS/MS assays are resistant to autoantibody interferences (via tryptic digestion), recent publications have demonstrated approximately 40% of individuals with recurrent disease go undetected by LC-MS/MS assays (Netzel et al, JCEM, 2015), suggesting autoantibodies decrease the circulating concentrations below the LLOQ of the assays used (<0.5 ng/mL).
+Attempting to improve the clinical sensitivity, we developed of an assay with an LLOQ of 20 pg/mL and observed a significant fraction of individuals with previously undetectable thyroglobulin did indeed have detectable/quantifiable amounts circulating.

 Initial attempts to re-deploy the assay on the ionKey/MS system produced spurious chromatographic pressure profiles consistent with on-column protein precipitation, resulting in poor column longevity.
-Addition of a protein-scavenging column up-stream of the trap column resolved this issue, allowing for >1200 injections on a single trap and analytical column during subsequent validation experiments.
-Additionally, the higher sensitivity afforded by the ionKey/MS system revealed contamination of the previously validated calibration matrix relative to the new target LLOQ of 20 pg/mL.
-Multiple surrogate matrices were screened for contamination and SigMatrix (Sigma-Aldrich), which is prepared from recombinant HSA, was observed to be free of contamination.
+Addition of a protein-scavenging column up-stream of the trap column resolved this issue, allowing for >1200 injections.
+Additionally, the higher sensitivity afforded by the ionKey/MS system revealed contamination of the previously-validated calibration matrix at the LLOQ.
+When using SigMatrix (Sigma-Aldrich) as the calibration matrix, which is prepared from recombinant HSA, no contaminant was observed.